coinspect/learn-evm-attacks/README.md

 ## Index

-We now have 35 reproduced exploits.
-Of those 35, we have chosen a few in case you want to start studying up with some of the most interesting ones.
+We now have 40 reproduced exploits.
+Of those 40, we have chosen a few in case you want to start studying up with some of the most interesting ones.

+- **[Tornado Cash Governance Takeover](/test/Business_Logic/TornadoCash_Governance)** is an excellent way to show the dangers of `DELEGATECALL` and the perils of governance systems.
-- **[Furucombo](/test/Business_Logic/Furucombo)** is an excellent way to show the dangers of `DELEGATECALL`.
+- **[Furucombo](/test/Business_Logic/Furucombo)** _another_ excellent way to show the dangers of `DELEGATECALL`.
 - **[MBC Token](/test/Access_Control/MBCToken)** is a primer on how sandwich attacks can be made with an interesting backstory on suspicious tokenomics.
 - **[Uranium](/test/Business_Logic/Uranium)** is a great excuse to study up on the actual code that guards the famouse AMM constant product `x*y=k`.